mljs/spectra-fitting/README.md

   },
 ];

-// the function recive a peaklist with {x, y, width} as a guess
+// the function receive an array of peaks {x, y, width} as a guess
-// and return a list of objects
+// and returns an array of peaks

-let fittedParams = optimize(data, peakList);
+let fittedPeaks = optimize(data, peakList);
-console.log(fittedParams);
+console.log(fittedPeaks);
 /**
  {
     error: 0.010502794375558983,